giorgiasorr/giorgiasorr/README.md

 I'm currently an MSc Computational Linguistics student at the University of Stuttgart.

-I enjoy exploring new research ideas and building projects in NLP, from language understanding systems to data-driven analysis of real-world text data from diverse domains. ✨
+I enjoy exploring research ideas and building NLP and machine learning systems, from language understanding models to data-driven analysis of real-world text across diverse domains. ✨

-Currently working on a clinical NLP research project, while exploring additional directions in applied NLP and machine learning.
+Currently working on a clinical NLP research project, while exploring possible directions for future projects.

 ## 🔬 Selected Projects